21 Hauntingly Great Halloween Love Songs

 Witchcraft – Frank Sinatra

 Who’d’ a thunk Mr. Ring-a-Ding could end up on a list of spooky love songs?
-But here’s Ol’ Blue Eyes and a full orchestra cutting loose on what it’s like to have his stamina broken down by a woman that knows exactly what to do.
+But here’s Ol’ Blue Eyes and a full orchestra cutting loose on what it’s like to have his stamina broken down by a woman who knows exactly what to do.

 Love Song For a Vampire – Annie Lennox